Parallel transport on matrix manifolds and Exponential Action: Numerical studies

 \section{Numerical studies}

 We implemented the formulas in Python.
-The tables and graphs are produced from Google colab workbooks in the folder \href{https://github.com/dnguyend/par-trans/tree/main/examples}{{\it examples}} in \cite{NguyenSomParTrans} on default free session setting with two Xenon CPUs and $13$GB of RAM.
+The tables and graphs are produced from Google colab workbooks in the folder \href{https://github.com/dnguyend/par-trans/tree/main/examples}{{\it examples}} in \cite{NguyenSomParTrans} on free sessions with two Xenon CPUs and $13$GB of RAM.

-As mentioned, the algorithm \cite{HighamExpAction} for exponential action requires a norm estimate for the operator $\rP$.
-For Stiefel and flag manifolds, after a rescaling, this operator becomes antisymmetric in the Frobenius norm.
-Numerically, in this case, the estimate using just the 1-norm $\|\rP\|_1$ is adequate, instead of a higher $p$-norm estimate.

-Our next observation is for our problem, $\|\rP\|_1$ can be estimated more efficiently than by calling a library function.
-Recall that on a $n$-dimension vector space with a basis $\{e_i\}_{i=1}^n$, the 1-norm of a vector $\sum c_i e_i$ is $\sum_i|c_i|$.
-Vectorizing an operator $\rP$ using this basis, we have $\|\rP\|_1= \max_j |\rP e_j|_1$, which has a cost of $O(n^2)$, thus, it is $O(m^2d^2)$ on a matrix space $\R^{m\times d}$.
-The sampling in \cite{HighamTisseur} reduces this cost, but we can reduce it further by exploiting the structure of $\rP$.
-For the Stiefel and flag manifold cases, we provide an estimate based on norms of $A$ and $R$.
-The resulting customized implementation of exponential action could be more than $10$ times faster than the library version, significantly reducing the total time cost of the parallel transport calculation.
-To keep focus, we do not attempt these estimates of $\|\rP\|_1$ for $\GL^+(n)$ and $\SO(n)$, while they seem likely to be available.
-Likewise, we will not discuss the scalings to make $\rP$ antisymmetric for these manifolds as in \cref{lem:customP} below.

-Further, the scipy function $expm{\_}multiply$ is not yet implemented in JAX \cite{jax2018github}, a Python library that provides easy compilation to run in GPU and allows automatic differentiation (AD).
-We use our estimates to implement a simple version of $expv$ in JAX, and use the AD feature to compute the derivative of the parallel transport, verifying that our implementation is highly accurate.
-We offer $expm{\_}multiply$-based parallel transport for all four manifolds while providing customized implementations for Stiefel and flag manifolds, with AD(JAX) and without-AD versions.
-The discussion here will likely apply to other languages using similar algorithms.